Friday, September 6, 2019

 “You’re a lot smarter than you let on,” Hyren said.

-She brushed away her patterns and said, “You don’t really want to take us to Sloth, do you.”
+“I’m not as nice as her, what can I say.”
+Blynn brushed away her patterns.
+“You don’t really want to go back to Virtupets, do you.”

-He swallowed hard and looked away.
-“When it comes down to it,” he said, “my job is what matters most.
+Hyren swallowed hard and looked away.
+“When it comes down to it, my job is what matters most.
 I can’t betray everything I am for people I just met yesterday.”

 The Zafara grabbed her long toes, rocking back and forth.
-“Did Sloth send you specifically to get test subjects?” she asked.
+“Is Sloth expecting you back?”

 “Well, no,” Hyren said.
 “I don’t think he knows if I’ll ever return.
 Thanks to one of my backstabbing fellow commanders, Sloth probably thinks I’m dead.”